Pesticide Information: Regulation, Safety, and Storage

 Applicants can pick up study materials at the Idaho State Department of Agriculture (ISDA) in Boise or at any ISDA regional office.
 Contact your local office to find out when the next available exam is offered in your area.
 Exams are $10 per attempt.
 Pre-trainings are offered by University of Idaho Extension and ISDA throughout Idaho.
 For registration information contact University of Idaho, (208)459-6365.

 Commercial applicators’ exams cost $120, and the license lasts two years.
-All applicants must show proof of financial responsibility.
 The applicant must have 70% to pass the exam.
 To recertify, you can re-take the exams or obtain 15 total CEU units over the course of two years.

 P.O.
 Box 790, Boise, ID 83701